Digital skills checker

 4. The person receives digital skills support from their mentor

 5. The person fills in ‘Digital Skills Checker – Your Progress’.
-They fill in a range of questions and fill in their details to get a personalised report with the next steps for their learning journey.
+They fill in a range of questions and their details to get a personalised report with the next steps for their learning journey.

-7. Good Things reports on the results from thousands of people across the country to our Australian government funders to show the impact of our Digital Inclusion programs on a national scale.
+7. Good Things reports on the results from thousands of people across the country to our Australian government funders to show the impact of our digital inclusion programs on a national scale.

 Every program has its own Digital Skills Checker.
 Select the program you want to see the results and select ‘view surveys’.